cryptogogue/vol-node-cpp/README.md

 It's still too early in the project for a proper roadmap; that will come into focus as we move into open beta and start seeing the network operate, even at limited scale.

-Also, please note that although Volition is a technically deep, complex and hopefully *interesting* project, it not the product of professional mathematicians or cryptographers.
+Also, please note that although Volition is a technically deep, complex and hopefully *interesting* project, it's not the product of professional mathematicians or cryptographers.
 Our approach has been intuitive; whether Volition can weather the attacks that will come with any attention we're lucky enough to receive remains to be seen.

 ### Why Help?